Stahl4121/WSAJ/README.txt

 Our application is written in ReactJS with Firebase.
+The attached zip contains all files minus some configuration and the node_modules folder.
 The website can be accessed by going to the URL https://wsaj-7626d.firebaseapp.com/

 Our website has different functionality for visitors, djs, and admins.
 Please explore each account to see the full scope of our project.